carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > {: .solution}
 {: .challenge}

-Make sure you have downloaded both strains of *S. thermophilus*, LMD-9 and LMG 18311, as they will be required in upcoming episodes.

 Finally, it is a good practice to keep your raw data untouched, taking this into account you can remove the writing